mattheww/gomill/gomill_docs/tournament_results.rst

   ringmaster.load_status()
   tournament_results = ringmaster.tournament_results()

-All of these calls report problems by raising the :exc:`RingmasterError` exception defined in the :mod:`ringmasters` module.
+All of these calls report problems by raising the :exc:`!RingmasterError` exception defined in the :mod:`!ringmasters` module.

 See the :script:`find_forfeits.py` example script for a more fleshed-out example.